Beauty by Design: Sustainable Accessories

 Meet the conscious accessories brands putting good practice firstRead more

 Unlike ever before, we’ve started to think before we shop, seeking conscious ways to consume that don’t mean compromising our values.
 And the accessories world is on board, with a wave of responsible brands offering beautiful design that centres the environment, and the global artisan community.
-Get to know the jewellery and handbag designers who are changing the game...
+Get to know the designers who are changing the game...

 Stella McCartney is an innovator in cruelty-free materials that don’t negatively impact the planet.
 Recycled polyester acts as starting point for her vegetarian leather, working with safer chemicals and vegetable oils to reduce impact at production, while the advanced bio-acetate used in her sunglasses relies on plant-based sources, extracted from sustainably managed forests.Shop Stella McCartney